 In such a situation, any company for that matter irrespective of size, may be even a smaller firm becomes a price leader.
 Other firms in the industry usually follow the price leader assuming that it knows something that they are not aware of.
 If a small firm is a price leader, then it may be possible that it stays leader only for a short time.

-Such type of price leadership exists in the oligopolistic industry, or where the cost of entry is very high.
+Collusive pricing is a type of price leadership that exists in the oligopolistic industry, or where the cost of entry is very high.
 In this, the dominant firms in the industry enter into an explicit or implicit agreement over the price.
 And the smaller players in that industry segment has no option but to follow the dominant firm in the price trend.

 Such a type of price leadership could be illegal if the change in the price is not in-line with the change in the operating costs.
 Or, where the aim of such price control/setting is with a view to defraud the customers.
 Though it may be very difficult to establish that such an exercise of setting the price is quite illegal.
 However, it is very difficult to prove that such an act of price setting is illegal.